Seldeneck Castle: History

 On July 24, 1344, Conrad von Seinsheim of Willanzheim sold all rights to Seldeneck Castle to the Burgraviate of Nuremberg.
 Seinsheim, his nephew and his brother Arnold had already died at the time of the notarization, and they had sold the parts of the castle as they had previously acquired them from Götz von Hohenlohe, along with all rights to the property, including serfs, associated villages, village shares and hunting rights.
 Presumably, Conrad had to sell his shares in order to be able to settle the debts of his imperial ban from April of the same year.

 At the same time, with the same documented date, Luppold von Seldeneck sold his share of Veste Seldeneck to Burgraves John II and Albrecht.
 The Seldeneck and Seinsheim seem to have had a close relationship, since they had previously notarized each other.
 Luppold was allowed to remain at the castle as a Burgvogt.
 A military group from Gattenhofen was named in 1347, Ullrich Mörder and Eberwein von Seldeneck in 1368, probably all as Burgmann on Seldeneck.

-In 1379, Frederick V, who inherited shares of ownership from his faher John II, pledged his catsle and the billages of Bernheim (probably refers to Burgbernheim) and Bergel.
+In 1379, Frederick V, who inherited shares of ownership from his father John II, pledged his castle and the billages of Bernheim (probably refers to Burgbernheim) and Bergel.
 In the year 1393, Cunz von Kirchberg is documented as a bailiff.
-His successor, Adam von Kirchberg, had to cerify his renunciation in 1414, even though the castle had already been destroyed by then.
+His successor, Adam von Kirchberg, had to certify his renunciation in 1414, even though the castle had already been destroyed by then.

-In the summer of 1404, recorded on July 29, the ownership of the was transferred from Frederick I, the Burgrave of Nuremberg to the Imperial City of Rothenburg ob der Tauber.
+In the summer of 1404, recorded on July 29, the ownership was transferred from Frederick I, the Burgrave of Nuremberg to the Imperial City of Rothenburg ob der Tauber.

 In 1407, Rothenburg ob der Tauber joined the League of Marbach in a revolt against King Rupert, in an attempt to support the deposed predecessor Wenceslaus of Luxembourg.
-As a result, the city was placed under imperial ban by Rupert, while the Burgaraves of Nuremberg and the bishop of Würzburg Johann I von Egloffstein were appointed executors.
+As a result, the city was placed under imperial ban by Rupert, while the Burgraves of Nuremberg and the bishop of Würzburg Johann I von Egloffstein were appointed executors.
 The city could not be taken, but many castles in the area were destroyed, and the Seldeneck Castle seems to have suffered the same fate.
-Nethertheless, Rothenberg chronicles still reported about officials at the castle in 1418.
+Nevertheless, Rothenberg chronicles still reported about officials at the castle in 1418.

 The ruins of the castle were restored in 1985.